-Even if my tasks seemed unachievable, I would buckle down and figure out the best approach to completing the tasks.
+“Even if my tasks seemed unachievable, I would buckle down and figure out the best approach to completing the tasks.
 I would start by organizing the tasks from most important to least, and then I would begin working on the most important task.
-If there were any tasks I could delegate to other capable individuals, I would not be afraid to ask for assistance.
+If there were any tasks I could delegate to other capable individuals, I would not be afraid to ask for assistance.”

-I would maintain a positive outlook and utilize my organizational skills to develop a plan of action.
-I understand the importance of adhering to deadlines, so if I saw that I absolutely could not accomplish the task in time, I would ask for an extension.
+“I would maintain a positive outlook and utilize my organizational skills to develop a plan of action.
+I understand the importance of adhering to deadlines, so if I saw that I absolutely could not accomplish a particular task on time, I would ask for an extension.”

-Be sure to provide a clear, thoughtful plan and show a commitment to completing your work, which you would apply in the position.
+Be sure to provide a clear, thoughtful plan, and show a commitment to completing your work, which you would apply in the position.

 “I typically aim to tackle the more difficult parts of a project early on in a day—if you wait until the end of a day to tackle the tough parts, you stand the chance of running out of time.
 I also like to break down larger, heftier parts of a project into bite-sized chunks—doing so allows me to keep cool and not get overwhelmed while working up against the deadline.
 Once I complete all work, I update my boss on the status of the project.”